Source-Channel Matching for Sources with Memory: Nonanticipative RDF

 \begin{enumerate} \item Computation of the RDF and that of the optimal reproduction distribution so that probabilistic matching of the source and channel is feasible;

-\item Realization of the optimal reproduction distribution of lossy compression with fidelity by an encoder-channel-decoder scheme, processing information causally. \end{enumerate} Given a source distribution $P_{X^n}(\cdot)$ and a reproduction distribution $P_{Y^n|X^n}(\cdot|x^n)$ the average fidelity set is
+\item Realization of the optimal reproduction distribution of lossy compression with fidelity by an encoder-channel-decoder scheme, processing information causally. \end{enumerate} Therefore, to facilitate the matching we introduce the RDF.
+Given a source distribution $P_{X^n}(\cdot)$ and a reproduction distribution $P_{Y^n|X^n}(\cdot|x^n)$ the average fidelity set is